Health in Uganda: Oral health

-The National Oral Health policy has been running since 2007 through 2009 and has not yet been updated since.
+The National Oral Health Policy has been running since 2007 through 2009 and has not yet been updated since.
 The Ministry of Health operates at a very low budgetary proportion covering less than 0.1% on oral health care which is suboptimal for adequate oral service delivery.
 The basic oral services are at a free cost at government facilities while second and tertiary care is received at a cost.
 Most dental care services in Uganda are out-of-pocket payments (OOPs) due to shortage of materials, supplies, equipment and manpower at most government health care units hence patients are forced to seek oral care at private facilities.

 Infant oral mutilation (IOM)

-Infant oral mutilation is very common to most African countries in Sub- Saharan Africa, Uganda inclusive.
+Infant oral mutilation (IOM) is very common to most African countries in Sub-Saharan Africa, Uganda inclusive.
 Among the Bantu-speaking tribes in Uganda, it's commonly known as "ebinyo".
-The un-erupted tooth is gouged out usually as a cure for high fevers and diarrhea in infants by un-trained personnel.
+The unerupted tooth is gouged out usually as a cure for high fevers and diarrhea in infants by un-trained personnel.
 The practice involves identifying raised areas on the infants' gums and using sharp instruments to extract the soft non-mineralized tooth considering it the "offending worm."
 The common tooth buds removed are the primary canines.

-Infant Oral mutilation (IOM) was first reported in Uganda in 1969 among 16.1% of children from the Acholi tribe in the Northern part of Uganda.
-These were all missing canines due to IOM.
+IOM was first reported in Uganda in 1969 among 16.1% of children from the Acholi tribe in the Northern part of Uganda.
+These were all missing canine teeth due to IOM.
 A recent study published in 2019 among 3-5-year-old children in the Western part of Uganda revealed 8.1% were missing primary canines due to IOM.
 This practice is more common among the rural populations versus the urban populations, with more prevalence in children under a caretaker other than a parent.
-The commonest groups reported to carry out IOM are culturally respected people in Uganda and these include; traditional healers, traditional midwives, school teachers and local priests.
+The most common groups reported to carry out IOM are culturally respected people in Uganda and these include; traditional healers, traditional midwives, school teachers and local priests.
 This practice is carried out at an age where the child's antibodies from breast milk and pregnancy are decreasing hence increased susceptibility to infections manifesting as fevers, diarrhea and vomiting that IOM is performed to treat.
 This leads to neglection of the primary cause of infections and instead exacerbates it through use of unsterile instruments leading to high morbidity and mortality among children.
-The main cause of IOM is poor oral literacy among majority of the Ugandan population.
+The main cause of IOM is poor oral health literacy among majority of the Ugandan population.